chijioke-ibekwe/store-front-backend/README.md

 npm install
 ```

-- Run the docker compose file to setup a postgres database in a container using:
+- Run the docker compose file to setup a postgres database in a container using.
+Database is set up to run on port 5430:
 ```bash
 docker-compose up
 ```